grey082005/pawsy_app/README.md

- 🐾 Pawsy - Cat Meet-Up & Dating App
+ 🐾 Pawsy - Play date app

 Pawsy is a fun and modern Flutter app designed for cat lovers who want to connect their pets with new feline friends.
 Whether you're looking for a playdate or a perfect match, Pawsy makes it pawsible!